behave

 Verb

-behave (behaves, present participle behaving; past behaved, past participle behaved)
+behave (behaves, present participle behaving; simple past and past participle behaved)

 You need to behave yourself, young lady.